Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 The IgnoreAllArguments call modifier shall record that for that specific call all arguments will be ignored for that specific call.

+IgnoreAllArguments shall only be available for mock functions that have arguments.

 ###ValidateAllArguments(void)

 The ValidateAllArguments call modifier shall record that for that specific call all arguments will be validated.

+ValidateAllArguments shall only be available for mock functions that have arguments.

 ###IgnoreArgument_{arg_name}(void)

 The IgnoreArgument_{arg_name} call modifier shall record that the argument identified by arg_name will be ignored for that specific call.

+IgnoreArgument_{arg_name} shall only be available for mock functions that have arguments.

 ###ValidateArgument_{arg_name}(void)

 The ValidateArgument_{arg_name} call modifier shall record that the argument identified by arg_name will be validated for that specific call.

+ValidateArgument_{arg_name} shall only be available for mock functions that have arguments.

 ###IgnoreArgument(size_t index)